-- The unique way the system treats the waste minimises the level of sludge produced and generates market leading odourless effluent quality.
-Graf claim this leads to a carbon footprint of 25% compared to conventional wastewater treatment systems.
+- The unique way the system treats the waste minimises the level of sludge produced and generates market-leading odourless effluent quality.
+Graf claims this leads to a carbon footprint of 25% compared to conventional wastewater treatment systems.

 Where on your property can the treatment plant be installed?